Flexible Moral Hazard Problems with Adverse Selection: Generalizations

-\end{proposition} \begin{proof} See Appendix \ref{MBCF-app-general}. \end{proof} Proposition \ref{NT-pp1} demonstrates that given an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})$, the ranges of all contracts can be extended to full while maintaining the feasibility of the menu if and only if the powers of all contracts in the menu are the same.
-We establish this result by showing that if an optimal menu only involves full-range contracts, the powers of all contracts must be the same.
-The proof proceeds by contradiction: if an optimal menu involves only full-range contracts but features different powers, then by Lemma \ref{NT-lm1}, there must exist a set of higher-type contracts whose powers are strictly greater than a lower-type contract.
-In this case, the principal can strictly improve her profit by decreasing the powers of the higher-type contracts, contradicting the optimality of the menu.
+\end{proposition} \begin{proof} See Appendix \ref{MBCF-app-general}. \end{proof} Proposition \ref{NT-pp1} shows that, at an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})$, all contract ranges can be extended to full without violating feasibility if and only if all contracts in the menu have the same power.
+We establish this by proving that if an optimal menu only involves full-range contracts, then their powers must be identical.
+The proof proceeds by contradiction: suppose an optimal menu involves only full-range contracts but features different powers.
+Then there must exist a set of higher-type contracts whose powers are strictly greater than those of some lower-type contracts.
+In that case, the principal can strictly improve her profit by lowering the powers of the higher-type contracts, contradicting the optimality of the menu.